DJTAWS/AWSWebsite/README.md

 # AWSWebsite
 http://djtawsbucket.s3-website-us-east-1.amazonaws.com

+**currently fixing the images and improving webpage, fix coming soon

 This repository demonstrates how to set up a static website hosted on Amazon Web Services (AWS) using S3 for storage and CloudFront for content delivery.
 The project includes step-by-step instructions for:

 Creating and configuring an S3 bucket to host static website files.